 - Open Disk Drill and on the left navigation bar, click on Drive Backup.

 - Connect an external storage device that has more storage space than the SSD or partition you want to create a disk image of.

 - Select the NVMe SSD or the partition you want to create a disk image of, then click on the Byte-to-byte backup option.

-- On the next window, select the external storage device you connected as the Path, and ensure that Format is set to Bytes.
+- On the next window, select the external storage device you connected as the Path.
 Click on OK.

 - Wait for Disk Drill to create a disk image, then click on Done.

-Recover Data from an M.2 NVMe SSD Using Disk Drill
+Recovering Data from an M.2 NVMe SSD with Disk Drill

 - Open Disk Drill.